hundeo:

 Dog Language: Ears Pointing Upwards

-However, it varies depending on the breed.
-After all, some quadrupeds have naturally erect ears.
+The position of your pet's ears can also tell you something about his state of mind.
+However, this varies from breed to breed.
+Some dogs have naturally erect ears.
 Other breeds are known for their floppy ears.

 Erected Ears